 Cloud Gate celebrates art & culture

-And at a distance, Cloud Gate reflects the light and beauty of the Chicago skyline with a mesmerizing result.
+At a distance, Cloud Gate reflects the light and beauty of the Chicago skyline with a mesmerizing result.
 One that the artist describes as “powerful.”

 The Chicago Bean presents an artistic ambiguity that perfectly fits the monumental sculpture and its public art contemporaries.
 Either make it big, make it red or make it shiny.
 Bonus points if you can do multiples of those in the same piece.